Veni, Veni, Emmanuel (MacMillan)

+Structure

 There are five main sections to the work: after the introduction is a 'heartbeat' section (representing, according to the composer, "the human presence of Christ"), followed by a 'hocket' dance; transition sequences lead in and out of the central Gaude, after which the dance reappears.
 The piece reaches its climax with the unfolding of the plainchant in chorale form, after which the work is closed by a coda in which the heartbeat motif and the percussionist on tubular bells have the last word.

 The piece makes important use of a soloist who plays various percussion including tam-tams, two snare drums, congas, timbales, gongs, woodblocks and marimba.
 According to MacMillan this makes the soloist "an equal partner with the orchestra."

 Veni, Veni, Emmanuel is the most frequently performed concerto composed in the 1990s.
 City of Birmingham Symphony Orchestra and percussionist Colin Currie conducted by Marin Alsop gave the 300th performance on 25 March 2003 at Symphony Hall in Birmingham.